Logius-standaarden/fsc-core/draft-fsc-core-00.md

 ### Use cases

-A typical use case is a cooperation of many organizations that use APIs to exchange data or provide business services to each other.
+A typical use case is a cooperation of many organizations that use APIs to exchange data or provide other business services to each other.

 Organizations can participate in multiple FSC Groups at the same time.
 Reasons for participating in multiple FCS Groups could be the use of different environments for production and test deployments or when participating in different ecosystems like health industry and government industry.